Sabayara82/Flight-Reservation-System/README.md

 # Flight Reservation Web Application

 ## Introduction
-This repository contains the term project for ENSF 480 - Principles of Software Design, Fall 2023, conducted by Dr. M. Moussavi.
-The project focuses on the design and development of a Flight Reservation Web Application.
+This project focuses on the design and development of a Flight Reservation Web Application.
 This web-based system caters to various users, including tourism agents, airline agents, and system admins.

 ### Project Overview
 #### Objective